-In the 2021-2022 academic year, the English Department will enter a transition period, as we begin to phase in a new set of requirements for the standard English major and the modified English major for students who want to pursue a teaching license.
+In the 2021-2022 academic year, the English Department entered a transition period, as we began to phase in a new set of requirements for the standard English major and the modified English major for students who want to pursue a teaching license.
 The new requirements for the English major will apply to all students who enter the college in Fall 2021 and after.

 In addition to our standard English major (outlined here), we also offer a modified version of our standard major for students who wish to receive a teaching license: the English major with Communication Arts/Literature Teaching Licensure.
 Click on the tab marked “Major #2 – English major with Teaching License” for more information on that option.

 Please see the college catalog for more information (here).
 The college catalog is the official record of the requirements for all majors.

 The English major requires a minimum of ten courses to complete.
 These courses must fulfill the following requirements:

 Level II: 3 courses: one from Cross-Cultural Studies, one from Literary History, and one from either Cross-Disciplinary Studies or Genre.

 –Treat literature as a human expression that embraces both commonality and differences within and across cultures.